-There a number of scholarships available specifically for this degree, including the Anita Morawetz scholarship and a scholarship for transgender participants.
-Information about general scholarships offered by the University of Melbourne is available here: <a href="https://study.unimelb.edu.au/find/courses/graduate/master-of-narrative-therapy-and-community-and-communi
+There a number of scholarships available specifically for this degree, including the Anita Morawetz scholarship, the Robyn Moylan scholarship for Aboriginal and/or Torres Strait Islander people and a scholarship for transgender participants.
+Information about general scholarships offered by the University of Melbourne is available here:

-• Can international students apply for the Anita Morawetz Scholarship?
+Can international students apply for the Anita Morawetz Scholarship?